-All Dramatherapists and Trustees will have completed safeguarding training prior to starting work with clients and in addition this will form part of their induction to the organisation.
-They are also required to complete regular refresher training every two years.
+All Dramatherapists, member of the board of Trustees and administration staff, will complete safeguarding training every two years.
+In addition, for all Dramatherapists, they will complete the training prior to starting work with clients and this forms part of their induction to the organisation.
 Such training will be provided by a recognised external training provider identified and paid for by Roundabout as part of its commitment to ensure safeguarding.